9seconds/httransform/README.md

 2. Support of HTTPS (with CONNECT method) protocol.
 This library does MITM and provides a possibility to generate TLS certificates for the hosts on-the-fly.
-3. Keeps and maintans the order of header and their case (no normalization).
+3. Keeps and maintains the order of header and their case (no normalization).
 4. Support the concept of _layers_ or middlewares which process HTTP requests and responses
 5. Supports custom _executors_: a functions which converts HTTP request to